tjodelberg/verilog-mode-quickstart/README.md

 **How does it work?**
 Vim does not have a "verilog-mode", but we can hack it to use the emacs "verilog-mode" commands in the background.
 You do not need to know how to use emacs for this to work.
 Only the autogeneration is ported from emacs to vim, not all verilog-mode features.

-What you need to run verilog-mode for vim.
-  1. Vim plugin manager.
-I use Vundle.
-(Optional but helpful)
-  2. Emacs
-  3. Verilog-mode plugin for Emacs.
-  4. Verilog-mode plugin for Vim.

-All of this is already configured in the `.vimrc_example` and the `elisp` folder included in this repo.